 Daily Jobs › Project Management

-Maria Kharlantseva, April 4, 2024
+Maria Kharlantseva, September 22, 2024

 social loafing: what is it and how to avoid it

+Picture this scenario: you have an important deadline coming up, but your team doesn’t seem to function as well as they do in individual tasks.
 If you’re like most people, you’ve probably experienced this before, whether it’s a collaborative work assignment or a group activity.
 Somehow, people just seem to be less productive in a group than when they’re alone.

 This lesser-known socio-psychological phenomenon is called social loafing.
 Not only can it directly hamper your team’s productivity, but it can also result in disastrous effects.
+To combat this, utilizing the best time tracking software can help keep everyone accountable and engaged.

 In this article, we’ll discuss social loafing, why it occurs, and how you can prevent it from happening in your workplace.